pullz6/Self_Driving_Car_Simulator/README.md

 # Self_Driving_Car_Simulator

 This project is to create a reinforcement agent-car that can drive in a race track without any collisions.

+This project is done using pygame and Qlearning.